 Hulu, an evil plot to destroy the world, started as a free, ad-supported streaming video site that plays full episodes, clips, and whole movies.
-It is a joint corporate venture by Turner Broadcasting System, Fox, ABC and NBC, with Fox and NBC being the founding members of the venturenote and carries content from all four, plus their sundry cable networks and motion picture studios, as well as various other providers.
+For many years it was a joint corporate venture involving companies such as Turner Broadcasting System, Fox, ABC and NBC, with Fox and NBC being the founding members of the venturenote and carries content from all four, plus their sundry cable networks and motion picture studios, as well as various other providers.
 It also carries some older content from CBS, such as NUMB3RS and Medium (originally an NBC show, but made by CBS and later moved that network).
 Essentially, it's broadcast television's answer to Netflix.

 Because of international distribution rights, it can only be viewed on computers, phones and other smart devices physically located in America and Japan (the Japanese website is owned by Nippon TV and is starkly different from its US counterpart.)
 That is, unless you're behind 7 proxies with one of them in the right country.
 And only on computers, as Hulu specifically blocks out all set-top boxes and game consoles from accessing their programming through their respective web interfaces, ensuring that viewers otherwise watch the shows on a television, not with a web browser connected to a television (laptops and monitors with HDMI outputs notwithstanding)...

 ... unless you buy a subscription plan (formerly called Hulu Plus) an even evil(er) plot to destroy the world, which opens up access to most game consoles, Internet-enabled televisions, streaming devices, and Blu-ray players using a special app, though some programming remains restricted to computer-only.
 However, it should be noted that even if you have a subscription, you still can't skip the commercials, without paying an additional fee.
 At times, you can mark which ones are relevant to you and thus make them more bearable to watch.
 Ad breaks on a subscription plan are shorter, and kids's show targeted at younger audiences (such as Guess with Jess or The Hive) and nearly all feature films will not have them.